AdiPokharna/DS/README.md

         sudo apt-get remove openjdk*
         sudo apt update
         sudo apt install openjdk-8-jdk openjdk-8-jre
-        java -version // it should have version start with 1.8... etc
+        java -version //It should have a version starting with 1.8... etc

 3. Download [MPJ Express](https://sourceforge.net/projects/mpjexpress/files/releases/mpj-v0_44.tar.gz/download) & extract it in Downloads

-4. Install Apache Netbeans (It will be Easier to work with Netbeans on Windows than Ubuntu)
+4. Install Apache Netbeans (It will be easier to work with Netbeans on Windows than Ubuntu)
    Download [NetBeans 8.2 With Glassfish 4.1.1](https://drive.google.com/file/d/1Cg3Tn8ALQlrFyEGO3e6lH4h8cvECDylu/view?usp=sharing)

                      To Install :